-Through September 30, 2015, the Company consolidated the operations of Sonnet Biotherapeutics, Inc. ("Sonnet"), which was spun-off to the Company's stockholders in April 2015, because the Company was the primary funding source to Sonnet through September 2015.
+Through September 30, 2015, the Company consolidated the operations of Sonnet Biotherapeutics, Inc. ("Sonnet"), which was spun-off to the Company's stockholders in April 2015, since the Company was the primary funding source to Sonnet through September 2015.
 Effective October 1, 2015, additional capital was contributed to Sonnet by third-party investors triggering a reconsideration event, which resulted in the Company no longer being considered the primary beneficiary and as a result, the Company has deconsolidated Sonnet.
 Sonnet issued the Company a \$826,561 promissory note which reflects the funding the Company provided Sonnet through September 30, 2015.
 The note bears interest at 3.0% and matures September 30, 2016.
 There were no gains or losses recognized upon deconsolidation since no equity interest was owned by the Company.
-As of March 31, 2016, the balance of the note is \$33,396 plus accrued interest of \$9.791.